Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 That people prefer Obama to McCain in dealing with gasoline prices.

-B.S.
-It's all a bunch of smoke and mirrors.
+BS, it's all a bunch of smoke and mirrors.

-It's a manufactured poll that's designed nothing more than to create a news story to promote Obama by our buds at the Associated Press, the only remaining monopoly in the drive-by media from the Boston Globe yesterday by Noah Beerman.
+It's a manufactured poll that's designed nothing more than to create a news story to promote Obama by our buds at the Associated Press, the only remaining monopoly in the drive-by media from the Boston Globe yesterday by Noah Bierman.

 In last week's Globe, reporter Kimberly Blanton and I wrote about the potential for gas prices to spur more Americans to abandon long suburban commutes by choosing homes closer to Boston and other big cities or seeking towns with access to public transit.